TraceabilityInternet/TraceabilityDriver/README.md

 ![](./img/logo.jpg)

 The Traceability Driver is a free open-source software tool that can be used to help reduce the costs of making a traceability solution interoperable.
 It is a standalone module that can be installed into an existing software system to expose traceability data using the GDST module.

 # How does it work?
 The Traceability Driver works by mapping data in an existing database into GDST events and master data.
-The GDST events and master data are then saved into a seperate database called the GDST Data Cachce.
+The GDST events and master data are then saved into a seperate database called the GDST Data Cache.
-The GDST Cache Data can then be queried using the GDST Communication Protocol.
+The GDST Data Cache can then be queried using the GDST Communication Protocol.

 ![](./img/screenshot_diagram01.png)

 ## GDST Data Cache
 The **GDST Data Cache** is where the traceability is stored.
 It serves as the data source for API queries.
-By default, the GDST Data Cache is stored in a MongoDB, but it can be configured to use other databases such as SQL Server, MySQL, or PostgreSQL.
+By default, the GDST Data Cache built using MongoDB, but it can be configured to use other databases such as SQL Server, MySQL, or PostgreSQL.

 > The Traceability Drvier is designed to be able to be extended to use other databases as the GDST Data Cache by re-implementing the `IDatabaseService` interface.

 ## Synchronization
-Synchronizing the data between the existing software system and the Traceability Driver is done by using a database connection and is executed every hour.
+Synchronizing the data between the existing software system and the Traceability Driver is done by using a database connection.
+Every minute, the Traceability Driver will sync up to 10,000 records from the database.
+Memory variables are used to keep track of where the last sync left off.

-The synchronization process is done by using the following steps:
+The synchronization process involves the  following steps:
 - Upon start up, the synchronization will execute automatically.
 - The synchronization will load all mappings found in the local `Mappings` folder of the executing directory.
 - The synchronization will execute each mapping in the order that they are found in the `Mappings` folder.